UPDATED: October 8, 2020

 ***I am recruiting one PhD student to begin fall 2021 in the Organismic and Evolutionary Biology Program.
 The student will join our NSF funded project investigating local adaptation to climate change in a predatory gastropod.
-I will be reviewing applications on October 15, 2020.
+I will be reviewing applications on Nov 1, 2020 (deadline extended).
+Students with a good fit will be encouraged to apply to OEB (deadline Dec 1).

 ***PhD students from groups that are historically underrepresented in the sciences may be eligible for a STEM Diversity Fellowship through UMass Amherst.
 Please contact me if you have questions or interest in this program.